Privacy Policy

 Recruitment processes are not based solely on automated decision-making.

-How we store your personal data
+How do we protect your data?

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.